 Open XML, which is the default format in the Office 2007 suite, competes with the OpenDocument Format for XML, or ODF, which is an ISO standard.

 Besides Brazil, a technical committee in India last week unanimously voted to reject the format ahead of the ISO meeting.
-Although the US representative organisation to the upcoming meeting had said that it would vote no as well, it since has signalled an intention to vote "yes, with comments."
-The executive board of the International Committee for Information Technology Standards (INCITS), based in Washington, DC, is scheduled to meet again on Wednesday and take up the proposal one more time before submitting its final vote to the ISO.
+Although the U.S. representative organization to the upcoming meeting had said that it would vote no as well, it since has signaled an intention to vote "yes, with comments."
+The executive board of the International Committee for Information Technology Standards (INCITS), based in Washington, D.C., is scheduled to meet again on Wednesday and take up the proposal one more time before submitting its final vote to the ISO.